What “New Card is Being Produced” Means on USCIS Website

 What does “New Card is Being Produced” mean?

-Essentially, the US Government has completed their review of your case, and you’ve successfully met all the requirements.
-Now, they’re getting your green card ready for printing and will soon be sending it your way.
+Essentially, the U.S. government has completed its active review of your case, and you’ve successfully met all the requirements.
+Now, they’re getting your Green Card ready for printing and will soon be sending it your way.

-How long does it take to get a green card after a new card is being produced?
+How long does it take to get a Green Card after approval and seeing “new card is being produced?”

 Does “new card is being produced” mean my application was approved?

-When you see the status “New Card is Being Produced” for your I-485 application, it’s a very positive update!
-This means that your application to adjust your status to a lawful permanent resident (green card holder) has been approved by USCIS.
-They are now in the process of creating your green card, which will soon be sent to you.
+When you see the status “New Card is Being Produced” for your Form I-485 application, it’s a very positive update!
+This means that your application to adjust your status to a lawful permanent resident (Green Card holder) has been approved by USCIS.
+They are now in the process of creating your Green Card, which will soon be sent to you.

 Before reaching this stage, your application goes through several key steps.
 First, after submitting your I-485, you receive a notice from USCIS confirming they have received your application.
 Next, you attend a biometrics appointment.
 Sometimes, USCIS might ask for additional information or documents through a Request for Evidence (RFE).

 Most applicants will then have an in-person interview at a USCIS office.
-After the interview, your case undergoes a review.
-If everything is in order and you meet all the requirements, your application will be approved.
+After the interview, your case undergoes a review to decide on approval.

 Here’s what happens before reaching this stage.
 After you submit your I-765 application, USCIS sends you a receipt notice confirming they’ve received your application.
 Sometimes, they might request additional information or documents through a Request for Evidence (RFE).

 Once USCIS has all the necessary information and has reviewed your case, they will make a decision.
-If your application is approved, the status will change to “New Card is Being Produced.”
+If your application is approved, the status will change to “New Card is Being Produced” within a few days.
 This means USCIS has begun creating your EAD card.
-Typically, this status appears shortly after approval, often within a few days.

 After the status changes, the card production process usually takes a few days.
 The EAD card will then be mailed to the address you provided on your application.
 You can expect to receive your card within 1 to 3 weeks after seeing this status update.